Chingy

 Howard Earl Bailey Jr. (born March 9, 1980), better known by his stage name Chingy, is an American rapper.
-He toured as an opening act with fellow St. Louis rapper Nelly in 2002, and signed with Georgia-based rapper Ludacris' record label, Disturbing tha Peace (DTP), that same year.
-Released in a joint-venture with Capitol Records, his 2003 debut single, "Right Thurr" peaked at number two on the Billboard Hot 100.

-The song preceded the release of his debut studio album Jackpot (2003), which, despite mixed critical reception, peaked at number two on the Billboard 200.
+Based in St. Louis, he toured as an opening act with fellow St. Louis rapper Nelly in 2002, and signed with fellow Southern rapper Ludacris' record label, Disturbing tha Peace (DTP), that same year.
+Released in a joint-venture with Capitol Records, his 2003 debut single, "Right Thurr", peaked at number two on the Billboard Hot 100.
+It preceded his debut studio album Jackpot (2003), which, despite mixed critical reception, peaked at number two on the Billboard 200.
 His second album, Powerballin' (2004), peaked at number ten on the chart, while his third album, Hoodstar (2006), peaked at number nine and spawned the Billboard Hot 100-top ten single, "Pullin' Me Back" (featuring Tyrese Gibson).
-His fourth album, Hate It or Love It (2007), saw a commercial decline and was preceded by the single "Fly Like Me" (featuring Amerie).
+His fourth album, Hate It or Love It (2007), witnessed a commercial decline and was preceded by the single "Fly Like Me" (featuring Amerie).
 His fifth album, Success & Failure (2010), failed to chart.

 Early life

-Chingy grew up in Walnut Park, St. Louis; he has referred to the neighborhood as the "Bad Blocks."
+Chingy grew up in Walnut Park East, St. Louis, Missouri; he has referred to the neighborhood as the "Bad Blocks."

 He began writing lyrics when he was 9 and was recording raps at 10.
 He was originally known as H Thugz and was in the St. Louis group Without Warning on 49 Productions with M.G.D. & Mysphit.
 They recorded "What's Poppin Off" together, which became a local hit.
 H Thugz and Augustin also recorded a music video for the song.
 H Thugz later chose the alias Chingy, a slang term for money.

 Chingy attended McCluer North High School in Florissant, Missouri which is a suburb of St. Louis.
 During high school, he was known to his friends as "Howie," and he continues to prefer that name from close friends and family.

 Career

 2002: Early career

-Ludacris and his manager, Chaka Zulu, were quick to sign Chingy to their fledgling Disturbing Tha Peace label.
+Ludacris and his manager, Chaka Zulu, were quick to sign Chingy to their burgeoning Disturbing tha Peace label.